 Donate: Donations to charity support women in Ethiopia.
 Click here to empower a woman like Beburuyosh.
-Your donation of $120 can be used to provide a woman at Desta Mender with intensive literacy and numeracy skills training.
+Your donation of $290 can be used to provide two women with literacy and numeracy skills training.

 Shop: To celebrate International Women’s Day 2021, we have teamed up with renowned Australian artist, and champion for women with obstetric fistula, Wendy Sharpe to create a stunning limited edition tea towel, proceeds from which support fistula patients.
 Click here to buy the Wendy Sharpe Limited Edition Tea Towel.

 Social media: Share this blog on social media to spread the Hamlin story and encourage others to learn more.
 Keep up to date with the latest news in the fight to eradicate fistula by following Hamlin on social media.